epfml/disco/docs/ONBOARDING.md

 The two main technologies behind Disco are TypeScript and distributed machine learning, I will assume that the reader is familiar with both to some extent, if not the following references might be useful.

-> Even if you are already familiar with TypeScript or Federated Learning it's always good to go over the relevant knowledge to discover pieces you might have missed the first time; the devil is in the details, and it is the details that maketh the expert.

 - [JavaScript](https://eloquentjavascript.net)
 - [TypeScript](https://www.typescriptlang.org/docs/handbook/intro.html)
 - [Federated and Decentralized Learning](https://arxiv.org/pdf/1912.04977)

+> [!NOTE]
+> Even if you are already familiar with TypeScript, federated and decentralized learning it's always good to go over the relevant material for a refresher and maybe learn what you might have missed the first time; the devil is in the details, and it is the details that maketh the expert.

 If you find that certain parts of this present guide are indeed outdated, then it is *your* responsibility now to update this document in order to keep the fire going.
 Good luck, and may node be with you.

+> [!IMPORTANT]
 > Disco is a big project so some things have been omitted, you are encouraged to add missing information!

 ## First steps

-When learning a new programming language the established first step is *hello world*, which in short is a sanity check to make sure things are running.
-In Disco this is a bit more involved since it is composed of a library (discojs), a front-end (browser), a back-end (server) and a cli (benchmark); depending on what your goal is, you might only use a subset of them, e.g. for running simulations with the cli you don't need the browser.
+DISCO this is a complex project composed of a JavaScript library (`discojs`), a front-end (`web-client`), a `server` and a `cli` (e.g., for benchmarking).
+Depending on what your goal is, you might only use a subset of them, e.g. you won't need an in-depth understanding of the web-client and Vue.js to add a new decentralized learning feature.
+Instead, you will probably rely on the CLI.

-To quickly get up and running you can follow any of the following quick start guide; note that each folder has it's README.md with useful information that might be useful if you can't get it to run.
+1. If you are going to work, contribute and improve the project, I first recommend you get a good understand of what DISCO does: play around with the [website](https://epfml.github.io/disco/#/), train a model from the pre-defined tasks, or even create your own custom task.
+Feedback is always appreciated, feel free to let us know on slack/in the github issues/in person if you noticed any issues or thought of an improvement.

+2. Then, get a high-level understanding of the different parts of the projects in the [developer guide](../DEV.md), even if you're planning on working on a subset of the project.
+If you to know more about a specific part of the project, refer to the table of contents at the end of the guide.

+3. Following the installation instructions from the [developer guide](../DEV.md) to launch a DISCO instance working in your browser.

+> [!TIP]
-> The most common issues with running disco are usually due to using old node versions and setting the appropriate environment on M1 Macs, see [here](./FAQ.md) for more.
-Note that disco has been not tested on Windows (only Linux and macOS).
+> The most common issues with running DISCO are usually due to using old Node.js versions and setting the appropriate environment on M1 Macs, see [our FAQ](./FAQ.md) for more troubleshooting.
+Note that DISCO has been not tested on Windows (only Linux and macOS).

+As mentioned in the [developer guide](../DEV.md), there are many ways to use the `discojs` library: from a browser, a CLI, by importing `discojs-node` in your own Node.js scripts and applications, from your own UI implementation, etc. Note that whatever your setting, using `discojs` always requires running a `server` instance.
+As described in the [`server` README file](../server/REDME.md), the server is in charge of connecting peers to the ML tasks.
+In order to connect and partake in a distributed training session you first need to find the session and how to join it, the sever exposes an API to that end.

+Below you will find instructions and documentation on how to run DISCo in different settings.

 ### Quick-start - Web client   (TODO: update)

-Running the following commands will set up a Disco server on http://localhost:8080 along a web client served on http://localhost:8081.
+Running the following commands will set up a DISCO server on http://localhost:8080 along a web client served on http://localhost:8081.

 ```
 git clone git@github.com:epfml/disco.git